William Eyre (British Army officer, died 1765)

-William Eyre (died 1764) was an officer in the British Army during the French and Indian Wars.
+William Eyre (died 1765) was a British Army officer who served with some distinction during the French and Indian War.
+Eyre was an engineer by trade who commanded infantry and irregulars successfully in North America.
+Eyre won a notable victory whilst defending Fort William Henry from a Franco-Indian assault in March 1757, several months before the more well known siege made famous in the novel Last of the Mohicans.
+Eyre was instrumental in the design and construction of Anglo-American fortifications in the New York-Niagara frontier.

+In 1761, having "grown tired of the war in this country" after nearly a decade of service in America and disillusioned with British-Indian policy, Eyre requested leave to return to England.
+In perhaps a testament to his importance to the army in America, Eyre's leave was not granted until 1764, however he drowned off the coast of Britain whilst returning home in 1765.

 Early life

 Eyre served in the Royal Engineers during the Jacobite rising of 1745 and the War of the Austrian Succession.

 North America

 Eyre came to North America in 1755 as a captain in 44th Foot.
-He was sent by General Edward Braddock to support to attend General William Johnson as military Engineer upon his expedition to erect Forts on the Hudson, at the foot of Lake George, and at Crown-Point.
+He was sent by General Edward Braddock to attend General William Johnson as military Engineer upon his expedition to erect Forts on the Hudson, at the foot of Lake George, and at Crown-Point.
 He was also made quartermaster general and director of artillery for the campaign, making three roles he filled as the only British regular officer in the otherwise American colonial militia and Mohawk Indian army of General Johnson.
 Eyre's planned Fort Lyman – later renamed Fort Edward – under orders from General Phineas Lyman.

 During the Battle of Lake George he commanded the artillery that defeated repeated French attacks.
 After the battle he planned and led the construction of Fort William Henry, becoming its first commandant.
-In 1757 he left the command to George Monro when the 35th Foot relieved the 44th.
+A French attempt led by François-Pierre Rigaud de Vaudreuil to capture the fort was repelled by Eyre and the garrison in March 1757.
+Following this he left the command to George Monro when the 35th Foot relieved the 44th.
 During the Battle of Carillon (also known as the 1758 Battle of Ticonderoga) he was wounded leading his 888-men strong regiment during the failed attacks to take the French fort.
 He was later in charge of the rebuilding of Fort Ticonderoga.
 Having been promoted to Major in the 44th in 1756, he became an Engineer in Ordinary in 1758 and Chief Engineer of the Army and Lieutenant-Colonel in his regiment in 1759.